What is PAYE (Pay As You Earn)?

 - Send updated reports to HMRC

 You need to keep records for up to three years after that tax year has ended, in case any issues come up later down the line.
-You’ll need to record:
+You will need to record:

 - What you pay your employees and any deductions you make